The basics¶

 just like plotting with matplotlib’s object-oriented interface.
 Proplot builds

-upon the matplotlib constructs of the Figure
+upon the matplotlib constructs of the Figure and the

-by adding new commands and adding new features to
+Axes by adding new commands and adding new features to

 existing commands.
 These additions do not change the usage or syntax of existing